 Jane Sowerby and Tim Farr, both on the British Disabled Ski Team representing Great Britain at the Winter Paralympics in Vancouver 2010, know what a positive effect sport can have on people with disabilities.
 Teaming up with their long-standing friend Clare Williams – a physiotherapist, currently working with injured military at Headley Court – the three have established a charity which organises adaptive adventure camps.

 “When the doctor delicately told me I’d never walk again, it felt like my life was over.
 I was completely paralysed from the waist down and thought I’d never be able to partake in extreme sports; I was desperate to find some kind of adrenaline rush again.
 Then, just over a year after my injury, I went on an adaptive ski camp; it was my saviour.
 There’s an incredible sense of freedom that comes from disabled skiing.
+I could finally say bye to the sideboards for transfers to wheelchairs which I’d developed an animosity with even if it was for a while.
 The feeling of leaving your wheelchair behind and hitting the slopes is indescribable.”

 Jane, Tim and Clare could all see that there was a gap in the market for adaptive adventure camps, and more importantly, a real need to provide and expand the kind of adaptive sports available for disabled people.
 So, Access Adventures was born.

 “I have dreamed for a long time about setting up an organisation which offers people with physical disabilities the opportunity to experience some adventure sports that they may not have thought possible.
 It’s exciting to finally be doing it”

 “Not everyone wants to do the adaptive sports, like basketball and athletics, that are readily available.
 Quite often people are searching for something fun, to challenge themselves and push boundaries”